 Anything that can cause your mind or body to become physically dependent will create withdrawal symptoms when you try to stop using them.
 In the case of heroin withdrawal, you would need the help of a drug and alcohol detox center to help you get through withdrawal.

 At Westwind Recovery®, we understand that heroin withdrawal symptoms can be intense for some people.
-Our heroin detox in Los Angeles can make withdrawal much more comfortable so that you can stay focused on a healthy, sober future.
-Call us today to learn more about the benefits of recovering at our reputable heroin rehab.
+Our heroin treatment program in Los Angeles can make withdrawal much more comfortable so that you can stay focused on a healthy, sober future.
+Call us today to learn more about the benefits of recovering at our reputable heroin treatment program.

 What Is Heroin?